grafana/grafana/docs/sources/dashboards/variables/add-template-variables/index.md

 ## Add ad hoc filters

+_Ad hoc filters_ are one of the most complex and flexible variable options available.
+Instead of a regular list of variable options, this variable allows you to build a dashboard-wide ad hoc query.

-_Ad hoc filters_ enable you to add key/value filters that are automatically added to all metric queries that use the specified data source.
+Ad hoc filters let you add key/value filters that are automatically added to all metric queries that use the specified data source.
-Unlike other variables, you do not use ad hoc filters in queries.
+Unlike other variables, you don't use ad hoc filters in queries.
 Instead, you use ad hoc filters to write filters for existing queries.

 {{% admonition type="note" %}}